jeffoconnorau/AGMPowerCLI/UsageExamples.md

 Start-AGMMigrate -imageid 56072427
 ```
 This runs a migration job for Image ID 56072427.
 You can learn the image ID with **Get-AGMLibActiveImage -i** or **Set-AGMLibMSSQLMigrate**
-This command is the same as using *Run Migration Job Now* in the Active Mounts panel of AGM.
+This command is the same as using *Run Migration Job Now* in the Active Mounts panel of the Web GUI.

 You can monitor this job with this command.
 We need to know the App ID of the source application.
 It will show both running and completed jobs
 ```